McCloudS/subgen/README.md

 You might have to tweak the script a little bit, but will work just fine without Docker.
 You can either set the variables as environment variables in your CLI or edit the script manually at the top.
 As mentioned above, your paths still have to match Plex.

-Example of instructions if you're on a Debian based linux:
+Example of instructions if you're on a Debian based linux once you set your environment variables:
 ```sh
 wget https://raw.githubusercontent.com/McCloudS/subgen/main/subgen/subgen.py
 apt-get update && apt-get install -y ffmpeg git gcc python3